diegoids/frontend-lm-test/README.md

 I've decided to use:
 * **NPM** because there are a lot of updated packages in a simple and fast way to use
 * **GULP** because helps to configure and run tasks
-* **SASS** because it become the CSS more organized, modularized and easier to maintain
+* **SASS** because it makes the CSS more organized, modularized and easier to maintain
 * **AngularJS** because there is a good documentation, lots of content and discussion on web and help to develop a MVC application

 ##Features